 (i) Failure to respond to requests made by AAC after suspension of a certificate.

 (ii) Failure of a Client to settle financial accounts.

-(iv) Ceasing or threat to cease carry on business, or proposed to compound with its creditors, application for an interim order under section 252 Insolvency Act 1986 or having a bankruptcy petition presented against it, entrance into a voluntary or compulsory liquidation or having a receiver, administrator or administrative receiver appointed over all or any of its assets or taking or suffering any similar action in any jurisdiction.
+(iv) Ceasing or threat to cease carrying on business, or proposed to compound with its creditors, application for an interim order under section 252 Insolvency Act 1986 or having a bankruptcy petition presented against it, entrance into voluntary or compulsory liquidation or having a receiver, administrator or administrative receiver appointed over all or any of its assets or taking or suffering any similar action in any jurisdiction.

 (v) Appearance of being about to suffer all or any of the above; and/or

 Upon suspension or withdrawal of its certification, the Client undertakes to discontinue to claim certification with and remove all references to AAC and certification from all advertising matter AAC or other material that contains a reference to certification.